dfunckt/django-rules/README.rst

     Predicates can be any type of callable -- simple functions, lambdas, methods, callable class objects, partial functions, decorated functions, anything really.
 -   **A good Django citizen**.
-Seamless integration with Django templates and the Django Admin for testing for object-level permissions.
+Seamless integration with Django views, templates and the Admin for testing for object-level permissions.
 -   **Efficient** and **smart**.
 No need to mess around with a database to figure out whether John really wrote that book.
 -   **Simple**.
 Dive in the code.
 You'll need 10 minutes to figure out how it